Constructing a weak subset of a random set: Introduction

-\begin{theorem} $A$ is not effectively compressible, and let $[Q^n]$, $n\in\omega$, be a sequence of $\Pi_1^0$ class such that none of $Q^n$ admits computable finite enumeration.
-Then, there exists an infinite subset of $A$, namely $G$, such that none of $Q^n$ admits finite enumeration computable in $G$. \end{theorem}
+\begin{theorem} Given a set $A$ that is not effectively compressible, let $S^u\subseteq j^{<\omega}$, $u\in\omega$, be a family of co-c.e. sets such that none of the $S^u,u\in\omega$ admits computable bounded enumeration.
+Then there exists an infinite subset of $A$, namely $G$, such that none of the $S^u$ admits bounded enumeration computable in $G$. \end{theorem}

+\begin{corollary} For any 1-random set $A$, there exists an infinite subset of $A$, namely $G$, such that $G$ does not compute any set with positive effective Hausdorff dimension. \end{corollary} \begin{proof} The corollary follows by noting that the sequence of trees defining ``positive effective Hausdorff dimension'' does not admit a computable bounded enumeration, that 1-randomness implies not being effectively compressible, and that the infinite subset $G$ of $A$ gives the bounded enumeration (in fact, 1-enumeration) given by $g(n)=\{G\uhr n\}$.